alone-skiddie/SimpleCalc/README.md

 ls

-#you can see a file named SimpleCpp
+#you can see a file named SimpleCpp.cpp

 g++ SimpleCpp.cpp